linqgg/docs/docs/modules/money-operations/money-operations.md

 Before start integrating, you have to [install](https://github.com/linqgg/unity-sdk?tab=readme-ov-file#installation) and [configure](https://github.com/linqgg/unity-sdk?tab=readme-ov-file#setup) our Unity SDK.

 If you integrated LinQ services before, the flow will remain almost the same.
-You have to generate a replenishment order by `putReplenishOrder` from Server SDK, and proceed with Unity SDK using the returned `order.id`.
+You have to generate a replenishment order by `newReplenishOrder` from Server SDK, and proceed with Unity SDK using the returned `order.id`.

 ```scharp
 // Card Details